Power monoids and their arithmetic: a survey: Acknowledgments.

 \section{Acknowledgments.}

-The author was supported by the Natural Science Foun\-da\-tion of Hebei Province through grant A2023205045.

-He thanks Federico Campanini (UCLouvain, Belgium), Laura Cossu (University of Cagliari, Italy), and Alfred Geroldinger (UniGraz, Austria) for numerous comments that have significantly improved the exposition.
-He is particularly grateful to Balint Rago (UniGraz, Austria) for a thorough proofreading of an earlier version.
+I was supported by the Natural Science Foundation of Hebei Province through grant A2023205045.
+I thank Federico Campanini (UCLouvain, Belgium), Laura Cossu (University of Cagliari, Italy), and Alfred Geroldinger (UniGraz, Austria) for numerous comments that have significantly improved the exposition.
+I am particularly grateful to Balint Rago (UniGraz, Austria) and an anonymous referee for a very thorough proofreading of an earlier version.

-\begin{biog} \item[Salvatore ``Salvo'' Tringali] is a full professor of mathematics in the School of Mathematical Sciences at Hebei Normal University, Shijiazhuang, China.
+\begin{biog} \item[Salvatore ``Salvo'' Tringali] is a full professor in the School of Mathematical Sciences at Hebei Normal University (Shijiazhuang, China).
 His research lies at the intersection of arithmetic combinatorics and semigroup theory, with particular emphasis on power semigroups and non‑unique factorization phenomena in algebraic structures such as monoids and rings.

-He holds a Ph.D.~in mathematics from the University of Lyon, Jean Monnet campus (St-\'Etienne, France), and a Ph.D.~in electronic engineering from the University of Reggio Calabria (Italy).
-Prior to his current appointment, he was a Lise Meitner Research Fellow and Visiting Researcher at the University of Graz (Graz, Austria), a Visiting Professor at the Center for Combinatorics, Nankai University (Tianjin, China), and a Marie Curie Fellow at the Laboratoire Jacques‑Louis Lions, Sorbonne University, Paris 6 campus (France).
-He was also a postdoc at the Centre de math\'ematiques Laurent Schwartz, \'Ecole polytechnique (Palaiseau, France) and Texas A\&M University, Doha campus (Qatar). \begin{affil}
+He holds a Ph.D.~in mathematics from the University of Lyon, Jean Monnet campus (St-\'Etienne, France), and a Ph.D.~in electronic engineering from Universit\`a Mediterranea (Reggio Cal., Italy).
+Prior to his current appointment, he was a visiting researcher at the Center for Combinatorics, Nankai University (Tianjin, China), a Lise Meitner fellow and lecturer at the University of Graz (Graz, Austria), a postdoc at the Centre de ma\-th\'e\-ma\-tiques Laurent Schwartz, \'Ecole polytechnique (Palaiseau, France), a research associate at Texas A\&M University at Qatar (Doha, Qatar), and a Marie Curie fellow at the Laboratoire Jacques‑Louis Lions, Sorbonne University (Paris, France). \begin{affil}

 0.2cm

 School of Mathematical Sciences, Hebei Normal University \\ Shijiazhuang, Hebei province, 050024 China \\ salvo.tringali@gmail.com \end{affil} \end{biog}

 \eject